Rhode Island Rent Increase Notice

 Coastal Property Considerations

-Rhode Island’s coastal location creates unique rental situations:
+Rhode Island’s coastal location creates unique rental situations.
+Specifically, landlords and tenants should account for:

 • Hurricane and storm season impacts on rental markets